Ted Wheeler: Multnomah County Commissioner

-Shortly after his election as chair of the Multnomah County Board of Commissioners, Wheeler worked with his colleagues to balance a county budget that had called for $22.3 million in cuts in 2009.
+Shortly after he was elected chair of the Multnomah County Board of Commissioners, Wheeler worked with his colleagues to balance a county budget that had called for $22.3 million in cuts in 2009.
 Wheeler also fought to preserve social safety net programs and to eliminate hidden fees from state-issued debit cards.

 Following the loss of nearly $16 million in Oregon Common School Fund and Oregon Public Employees Retirement Fund investments, Wheeler co-filed a class-action lawsuit with Attorney General Ellen Rosenblum to recover the money after firms misled investors.

 Building, preserving and updating public space and infrastructure was a focus during Wheeler's time as County Commissioner.
 He led efforts to construct new libraries in Kenton and Troutdale and to construct the new East County Courthouse in Multnomah County.
 Wheeler also fought to fund repairs for the crumbling Sellwood Bridge.

 Under Wheeler Portland became Oregon's first municipality to "Ban the Box", which reduces employment discrimination against residents with a criminal record by removing the criminal history check box on forms.